 This stack of pancakes may be seen as a signed permutation of integers 1 to 5, i.e. mapping $1\mapsto2$, $2\mapsto-4$, $3\mapsto5$, $4\mapsto1$, $5\mapsto-3$.
 This mapping may be extended to negative integers -5 to -1 by $S(-i)=-S(i)$.
 Such mappings may be composed.
 E.g. [2 -4 5 1 -3]$\circ$[1 2 -3 5 4]=[2 -4 -5 -3 1].

 Stack $I_n$=[1 2 3 $\ldots$ \n] denotes identity mapping.
-It is also target setting of stack of pancakes problem.
-Pancakes are sorted by size, smallest one on top.
+It is also the target of the pancakes problem.
+Pancakes are sorted by size, the smallest one on top.
 They are all well oriented i.e. burnt side down.

-Stack $-I_n$=[-1 -2 -3 $\ldots$ -\n] is initial setting of stack of pancakes problem.
+Stack $-I_n$=[-1 -2 -3 $\ldots$ -\n] is one of the hardest stacks to sort for pancakes problem.
 Pancakes are all in right location but they are upside down, i.e. burnt side up.

-Spatula flip $f_i$ splits stack of pancakes in two parts by inserting a spatula below the $i$ topmost pancakes, and then flips upper part.
-E.g. $f_3$=[-3 -2 -1 4 5] when stack holds 5 pancakes.
-Flips are only operations allowed to sort stack of pancakes.
+Spatula flip $f_i$ splits a stack of pancakes in two parts by inserting a spatula below the $i$ topmost pancakes, then flips the upper part, and put it back on top of the lower part.
+E.g. $f_3$=[-3 -2 -1 4 5] when the stack holds 5 pancakes.
+Flips are the only operations allowed to sort the stacks of pancakes.